-First, let's quickly discuss how to write right-to-left CSS.
-When you want to write CSS to target different text directions, you use the 'dir' attribute.
-The
+First, let us quickly discuss how to write right-to-left CSS.
+When you want to write CSS to target different text directions, you use the

 dir attribute sets the base direction of how text is displayed.
-To enabled right-to-left staying on a page, within your pages mark-up you would set it like so:
+To enabled right-to-left test on a page you would write this HTML:

-There are several approaches on how you would write you could write your CSS, some approaches may include:
+There are several approaches on how you would write the CSS, some approaches may include:

-When your application compiles, it will call web-pack.
+postcss-rtl to do it for us.
+This is the overview of how this process will look.
+When your application compiles, it will call web pack.
 At some point, web-pack will call

-post-css to process your SCSS into CSS and perform any additional tasks.
-As part of this process, if configured correctly,
+post-css to process the applications CSS and perform any additional tasks.
+If configured correctly,

 post-css will also run

-postcss-rtl has loaded it when compiling your SCSS it will also auto-generate additional CSS targeting that targets the 'dir' attribute.
+postcss-rtl runs it will also auto-generate additional CSS targeting by automatically adding the 'dir' attribute.
 For example, take this simple selector:

-postcss-rtl runs, if you look the end CSS file you will find a new selector, including 'rtl' and 'ltr':
+postcss-rtl runs, if you look within the applications CSS file you will find a new selector that includes 'rtl' and 'ltr':

 Armed with these new styles, if you set your pages HTML dir to RTL and reload the page, you should now see that your site's text has flipped.
 A word of caution,

 postcss-rtl is a plug-in which means that it may not look perfect for all languages without any additional custom styling.
 It will, however, get you a lot further down the path without having to do much.
-From my experience, we probably saved 4 weeks of effort compared to having manually go through and write all the CSS manually.
-Enjoy!
+From my experience, we probably saved 4 weeks of effort using this plug-in compared.
+Having manually go through and write all the CSS is a chore so let

 postcss-rtl do the grunt work for you.
 Happy coding!